ntu-rris/bound-learning-supplementary/README.md

 # bound-learning-supplementary
-Supplementary materials for "Continuous Boundary Approximation from Data Samples using Bidirectional Hypersphere Transformation Networks".
+Supplementary materials for the paper "Continuous Boundary Approximation from Data Samples using Bidirectional Hypersphere Transformation Networks".